SmithWillSuffice/ohanga-pai/content/blog/55_total_value.md

 price level.
 That's because, even if government policy determines the price level it is never clear to most ordinary people this is what is happening.

+With bank credit systems governments also cannot control the quantity of money, which makes market price control very difficult for a government.
+To truly use MMT to control prices within reasonable inflation bounds governments will find they need to better regulate bank credit.
+You cannot let the bankers loose, they are "dangerous beasts"" as Mosler likes to say.

 People look around themselves and think they want money to buy a car, or groceries, or get their Netflix.
 They do not ordinarily consider the real reason they need currency is because the government has imposed tax